kiwi0fruit/open-fonts/README.md

 First of all OTF and TTF versions of **every** font have different display weight on Windows on small sizes for some reason (see [this](https://github.com/adobe-fonts/source-sans-pro/issues/170) and [that](https://github.com/adobe-fonts/source-sans-pro/issues/200)) hence use TTF version as it looks closer to original design.

-Serif fonts used for main fonts and fallbacks do support:
+Serif fonts used for main fonts and fallbacks have the following support of the top writing systems of the internet:

 * LGC (Latin, Greek, Cyrillic): **STIX Two Text, Source Serif Pro, Vollkorn**, ST1X Two Text, Noto Serif, DejaVu Serif, Linus Libertini.
   * Cyrillic variants: Source Serif Pro, Vollkorn.